 At TPCHS, we emphasize core studies in Bible, reading, literature, writing, math, science and social studies to create a challenging academic environment that instills confidence.
-To complement the college preparatory PBL program, TPCHS will develop and implement four specialized programs: School of Fine Arts, School of Applied Sciences, School of Leadership, and a School of Biomedical Sciences.
+To complement the college preparatory PBL program, TPCHS will develop and implement three specialized programs: School of Applied Sciences, School of Business and Entrepreneurship, and a School of Biomedical Sciences.
 These programs will further enhance creativity, team-building, problem-solving and innovative thought processes.
 Whether students are college-bound, plan to learn a trade or enter the workforce directly, there is an academic path for their success.

 Our course requirements form the basis for our student academic program, but there are a number of ways for students to build an exciting program that allows them to follow their individual passions and explore new interests.
 Whether they are college bound, plan to learn a trade or enter the workforce directly, there is an academic path for their success.